- November 24, 2016

 All product requirements and other relevant information must indeed be transferred each time a new person conducts an inspection of the product.
 However, established third-party inspection companies typically employ a lot of staff that is familiar and qualified to inspect a particular product type.
 And it’s generally wise to rotate inspectors regularly to avoid potential integrity issues, which we’ll discuss in a bit.

 Importers typically don’t communicate directly with quality inspectors when working with a third-party QC company.
 Instead, they often deal with a client manager, or account manager, as their main point of contact.
 This contact relays information, such as product requirements and inspection criteria, between the importer and relevant staff in the QC company.

-So there’s an extra layer of separation between the importer and the person who will actually to perform the inspection Some importers might worry about to get less reliable inspection results if they’re not able to communicate their requirements directly to the inspector, even though working through a client manager can improve communication.
+So there’s an extra layer of separation between the importer and the person who will actually perform the inspection Some importers might worry about getting less reliable inspection results if they’re not able to communicate their requirements directly to the inspector, even though working through a client manager can improve communication.

 Why other importers prefer Third-party Inspection Services?

 Besides third-party inspection, importers may choose to rely on their factory’s own QC staff or hire someone full-time to inspect or inspect the product themselves.
-We’ve looked at reasons why you might hesitate to outsource inspection to a third-party.
-Now let’s examine the typical advantages to importers that use third-party inspection service.
+We’ve looked at reasons why you might hesitate to outsource inspection to a third party.
+Now let’s examine the typical advantages to importers that use third-party inspection services.